calummoore/blog-product/content/products/snapreport/index.md

 Friday, 07 June 2019: ⛅️ 17° - Light rain showers and a moderate breeze

 I woke up at 10.30am this morning (because I didn't get to bed until 3am last night - I was trying to finish off my blog article).
-I then spent some time booking in my something for my girlfriend's birthday.
+I then spent some time booking in something for my girlfriend's birthday.
 So it's now 12.00pm and I'm just getting started 😅.

 Today's focus is on creating the first integrated flow for an app - Stripe.
 If I can get this mega-list on activities done, then we should be roughly back on track!